The Signals of Doomsday I: False Higgs vacuum decay signatures: Particle production due to vacuum mismatch

 \section{Particle production due to vacuum mismatch}

 The mismatch of vacua is usually accompanied by particle production.
+In the present work we focus on the Higgs channel because it is the field directly undergoing the vacuum transition, and therefore provides the most immediate probe of the changing vacuum configuration.
 In our case, the false Higgs vacuum is outside the bubble, while the true vacuum is inside.
 As the bubble expands through space, the Higgs field vacuum abruptly changes from false to true.
-Bogolyiubov transformations then indicate that this vacuum mismatch will lead to the Higgs particle production.
+Bogoliubov transformations then indicate that this vacuum mismatch will lead to the Higgs particle production.
 Since the Higgs particle is very heavy in the new vacuum, its decay products will be very energetic.
 For simplicity, we assume that the Higgs field tunnels to the true vacuum state homogeneously.
 This should be a good enough approximation since particles are produced locally, i.e. the relevant phase transition length scale is smaller than the size of the bubble at virtually any time after the initial bubble nucleation.
 Here, for the relevant length scale we take the width of the potential barrier in Fig.~\ref{potential} ($\sim [10^{-2} M_p]^{-1}$), which is also the scale of the Higgs expectation value in the true vacuum.

 The fluctuations of the Higgs field, $\phi$, around the background, $\phi_c$, can be written as $\phi =\phi_c +h$, where $h$ is the fluctuation which satisfies the equation of motion

 We again considered only the Higgs part of the Lagrangian and neglected other fields that couple to the Higgs.
 In this case the equation of motion (\ref{motion1}) can be simplified to